Changes: You Got a Prom Wit Dat?: Revival

 Following the 2003 cancellation of Clone High, Phil Lord and Christopher Miller stated in June 2014 that they had "considered" a film adaptation of the series picking up from where the events of "Changes" left, although their current contracts would make it "tricky" to have happen, with their 2018 film Spider-Man: Into the Spider-Verse featuring a "Clone College" film starring Abe and JFK as a film within a film.

 In July 2020, it was announced that a revival of the series was in the works at MTV Entertainment Studios, with creators Lord, Miller and Bill Lawrence returning; it was also revealed that original series writer Erica Rivinoja would serve as showrunner of the series, while also co-writing the pilot with Lord and Miller.
 On February 10, 2021, the series was ordered for two seasons by HBO Max.
 On June 23, 2021, Christopher Miller revealed the title of the revival's first episode as "Let's Try This Again", picking up with the clones being unfrozen two decades after the events of "Changes".
 On October 29, 2022, Miller announced the revival would premiere in the first half of 2023.
 On November 2, 2022, Lord, Miller and new series art director Tara Billinger posted teasers of the show on their Twitter pages.
 On January 28, 2023, the unfinished first episode of the revival was leaked.
 On March 24, 2023, it was announced that while a majority of the original cast would be returning, the role of Cleo, originally voiced by white actress Christa Miller, would now be voiced by Mitra Jouhari, while Miller would be playing a new character, Candide Simpson.
-The character of Gandhi will not be returning due to the controversy the original series faced, making "Changes" the character's last appearance.
+The character of Gandhi will not be returning due to the controversy the original series faced, making "Changes" the character's last speaking appearance.
 The revival premiered on May 23, 2023.